Occasionalism and Empiricism

 (2)

-Yes, but unless you can show how you know at any given instance whether that particular sensation is reliable or not, then you can’t show how you could trust any given instance of sensation.
+Unless you can show how you know at any given instance whether or not that particular sensation is reliable, then you cannot justify a policy that allows you to trust any given instance of sensation.

-So, even if some instances of sensation are reliable, and that in these instances, what you sense really corresponds to what is there to be sensed, unless you can show which instances of sensation are reliable and which instances are unreliable, it makes no difference — you still can’t trust any of them, since you have no way of knowing when your sensations are right and when they are wrong.
+Even if some instances of sensations are reliable, unless you can show which instances of sensation are reliable and which instances are unreliable, it makes no difference – you have no warrant to trust any of them, since you have no way of knowing when your sensations are right and when they are wrong.

 — E —

-But could they say that since sometimes your dreams have been false (i.e. a big monster chasing you), and so how do you know you're communicating truth?
-You'd probably say that to deny what your worldview, whether in a dream or not, would result in irrationality, or that the laws of logic, necessary inferences, etc., hold in dreams as well.
+But could they say that since sometimes your dreams have been false (i.e. a big monster chasing you), how do you know that you are communicating truth?
+You would probably say that to deny your worldview, whether in a dream or not, would result in irrationality, and that the laws of logic, necessary inferences, etc., hold in dreams as well.

-Right, I affirm what I affirm not because of what I "see," whether in the physical or the mental world (or a dream), but because of divine revelation and logical necessity.
+I affirm the things that I believe not because of what I “see,” whether in the physical or the mental world (or a dream), but because of divine revelation and logical necessity.

-Actually, it would be convenient if an empiricist would ask this question about dreams.
-It would in fact be a challenge to him and not to me — unless he can answer this question, it would just mean that we cannot trust what we sense whether or not we are in a dream.
-It provides yet another illustration on the impossibility of gaining any knowledge from the senses.
+It would be convenient if an empiricist would ask this question about dreams.
+It would be, in fact, a challenge against him and not against me.
+Unless he can answer his own question, it would mean that we must not trust what we sense whether or not we are in a dream.
+It provides yet another illustration of the impossibility of gaining any knowledge by sensation.

 — F —

-I'd say that (1) God made us this way, and (2) this is how we normally operate.
-(3) There needs to be a proper environment so that if I were on drugs, in poor lighting, deprived of sleep, etc., then I wouldn't have a hard time saying that I was mistaken about some trivial observation, but generally they [sensations] are reliable.
+I would say that (1) God made us this way, and (2) this is how we normally operate.
+(3) There needs to be a proper environment so that if I were on drugs, in poor lighting, deprived of sleep, etc., then I would not have a hard time saying that I was mistaken about some trivial observation, but sensations are generally reliable.

 (1)

-You need to show from Scripture that God made us this way.
-"This way" cannot just mean that God made the eyes and the ears, but you must show that we can reliably derive actual knowledge through them by sensation — through some inherent function in them, and that you would know in any given instance why that instance of sensation is reliable.
-My contention is that this cannot be done.
+Your position is the same as the materialist and the empiricist.
+The difference is that you appeal to God as a “just so” defense for your indefensible epistemology.
+You need to show from Scripture that God made us “this way.”
+It is not enough to show only that God made the eyes and the ears, but you must show that they do what you claim that they do, that you can reliably derive knowledge through them by sensation – through some inherent function in them – and that you would know in any given instance why that instance of sensation is reliable.

 (2)